Andreprado20/cryptoSystem/README.md

 To better view the frontend's code and detailed explanations, use the command `cd frontend`, or open the directory using your GitHub or Operating System's graphical interface.

 To fully understand the proposed activity, navigate back to the `bimestre02` directory to access the PDF file with the Proposed Activities.

+## News

+This repository also contains a mobile version of this same application using React Native, which is still being developed and is already capable of executing the CRUD actions of the original application.

 ## Links